Countdown To A New Brown | The Brown Line Capacity Expansion Project Click to View Construction Schedule

 Artist Selection Process

 The CTA Arts in Transit Program is open to all living professional artists regardless of race, color, religion, national origin, gender, age, military status, sexual orientation, marital status, physical or mental disability or residency.
 Artists working in appropriate materials are encouraged to apply.
+Currently, there are no active submission opportunities.

 To obtain a Request for Qualifications form: